Recurrent Urinary Tract Infections

 The first-line options for empiric antibiotic therapy for simple cystitis are:

+Clinicians should not generally perform a post-treatment test of cure urinalysis or urine culture in asymptomatic patients.
+Repeat urine cultures should be obtained to guide further management when UTI symptoms persist following antimicrobial therapy.
 Preferred agents for UTIs in patients with renal failure include carbapenems, cephalosporins, doxycycline, fosfomycin, penicillins, and quinolones.
-Intravesical instillation of an antibiotic solution, such as gentamicin, may also be used in patients with severe renal impairment.[38]
-For patients with end-stage renal failure, quinolones (ciprofloxacin, levofloxacin) are the first-line agents for UTIs, with cefdinir or cefpodoxime as backup therapy.[39][40]
-For prophylaxis, the preferred antimicrobials are trimethoprim alone and fosfomycin.[38]
+Intravesical instillation of an antibiotic solution, such as gentamicin, may also be prescribed in patients with severe renal impairment.
+For patients with end-stage renal failure, quinolones (ciprofloxacin, levofloxacin) are the first-line agents for UTIs, with cefdinir or cefpodoxime as backup therapy.[29][30]
+For prophylaxis, the preferred antimicrobials are trimethoprim alone and fosfomycin.[31]

 Treatment for Recurrent UTIs